daninnewyork/Bloodhound/README.md

     to run.
 But that timing data would not be logged EVERY time a remote call was made, just when a call was made as part of a larger, actively tracked promise tree.

-Finally, we wrap both promises in a call to `Promise.all`, a static method that returns a promise which is only resolved if all child promises resolve.
+Finally, we wrap our example promises in a call to `Promise.all`, a static method that returns a promise which is only resolved if all child promises resolve.
 But whether that promise resolves or reject, we actively track it as 'loading'.
 You can tell it's actively tracked because we didn't specify `true` for the optional `passive` parameter of `trackAs`.

 Then we call `done()`, which waits until the promise is either resolved or rejected to check for unhandled exceptions and also persist the timing data to any registered collectors.

 In this case, the timing data might look like the following: